 People from multicultural backgrounds may be at greater risk of experiencing mental health difficulties and suicide and face barriers to accessing services and supports.

 Those who do not speak English, including the most recently arrived, refugees and asylum seekers may be more vulnerable to risk factors.

-The Commission has also been advised by non-government organisations that support people from culturally and linguistically diverse (CALD) backgrounds that a number of structural barriers influence access to services.
+Non-government organisations that support people from culturally and linguistically diverse (CALD) backgrounds advise there are a number of structural barriers that influence access to services.
 These include continually changing government policy, for example:

 - access to interpreters when seeking help from primary health care

 - health and support services generally not being tailored to reflect diverse cultural understandings of mental health

 - a lack of nationally consistent robust data to identify and respond to the individual needs of different CALD communities.